karthik-d/room-slot-booking/README.md

 ### Room Details (AUTHENTICATION REQUIRED)
  ### Relative URLs
- - URL 1: For Listing All Rooms (GET)
+ - **URL 1**: For Listing All Rooms (GET)
  ```
  /api/room-handler/
  ```
- - URL 2: For Viewing Specific Room (GET) and deleting a Room (DELETE)
+ - **URL 2**: For Viewing Specific Room (GET) and deleting a Room (DELETE)
  - The room_no for can be found in the JSON data returned by the Listing URL
  - The URL to specific user can be found in the JSON data returned by the Listing URL
  ```
 /api/room-detail/<str:room_no>/
  ```